Rethinking Trust D-Congress 2021

 “Her talk at Microsoft Research both provoked and inspired, setting off an active conversation that continues to this day and world-wide within the company.”

-1 – How To Trust and Be Trusted
+1 – Rethinking Trust

 3 – Designing and Innovating With Trust